-dual mode mode operation, an application USB0DualModeIntHandler() as the interrupt handler for the USB0 interrupt.
-This handler is responsible for steering interrupts to the device or host stack depending upon Devices which do not require dual mode capability should regthe chosen mode. ister either USB0DeviceIntHandler() or USB0HostIntHandler() instead.
+For successful dual mode mode operation, an application must register USB0DualModeIntHandler() as the interrupt handler for the USB0 interrupt.
+This handler is responsible for steering interrupts to the device or host stack depending upon the chosen mode.
+Devices which do not require dual mode capability should register either USB0DeviceIntHandler() or USB0HostIntHandler() instead.
 Registering USB0DualModeIntHandler() for a single mode application will result in an application binary larger than required since library functions for both USB operating modes will be included even though only one mode is required.